 The Intersex Day of Remembrance, also known as Intersex Solidarity Day, is observed on November 8th, the birthday of Herculine Barbin.
 As the observance’s founder Gina Wilson, former president and founder of OII Australia and pioneering crusader for intersex human rights, elaborated in the Star Observer in 2011, Barbin is the earliest recorded intersex person to have been subjected to the ongoing, “plague on intersex — the process of normalisation and binary assignments according to external appearances irrespective of internal self-knowledge and factual certainty that there is more to sex than a simple binary.”

 Sadly, today, one need only google the names Caster Semenya, Pinki Pramanik, Dutee Chand, or Santhi Soundjarden to read about current day abuses similar to Barbin’s.
 Intersex people–particularly intersex women of color–are currently still being accused of gender fraud, put on trial, publicly questioned and humiliated, and/or pressured to endure “gender normalizing” medically unnecessary medical procedures.
-In addition, intersex adults are also vulnerable to violence and even murder, such as a 2015 case in which a Kenyan intersex man’s own family–who had raised him as female and wished him to identify as such–hired four men to drive him to a remote location, drug him, and cut off his penis, leading to his death from blood loss several days later.
+In addition, intersex adults are also vulnerable to violence and even murder, as witnessed in a 2015 case in Kenya.

-Negative attitudes against intersex people, aka Inter phobia, is still so pervasive that even intersex babiesare vulnerable to extreme violence.
+Negative attitudes against intersex people, aka Inter phobia, is still so pervasive that even intersex babies sometimes experience extreme violence.
 As Julius Kaggwa, executive director of SIPD Uganda, an organisation that advocates for intersex rights, has shared, “Our work starts in the delivery ward where children are mutilated or their lives are terminated.”
 The mother may be reviled by the community: “So the mother will kill that child to avoid the stigma.”

 Just earlier this year, the case of a father who was imprisoned after attempting to kill his intersex baby three times made headlines.
 The father was reported to have told his wife, “He is neither a true man nor a true woman and is infertile.
 What is the use of keeping him alive?”